pharrukh/gdpr-person-generator/README.md

 - only "uzbeksitan" is among the supported countries
 - only first name, last name and date of birth are generated
 - only deterministic approach

+## TODOs

+- automate publication to merges to master
+- setup CI/CD on Azure DevOps that would build, run tests and lint